The Today Show's Brooke Boney has quickly become one of the nation's most recognisable faces and an inspirational role model for young women.

-And this morning, former Triple J newsreader Brooke Boney made her dazzling debut as the breakfast program's entertainment reporter.
+The former Triple J newsreader made her debut as the breakfast program's entertainment reporter in January 2019.

 As a proud Gamilaroi Gomeroi woman, Brooke reveals her childhood didn't come without struggles.